ggandor/leap.nvim/README.md

 * _You don't have to pause in the middle_: if typing at a moderate speed, at each step you already know what the immediate next keypress should be, and your mind can process the rest in the background.

-### Extras

- * **Remote actions**: do operations at a distance, or even predefine remote text objects for extra comfort.
-For example, yanking a paragraph from a different window can be as simple as typing `yarp`, then pointing to anywhere within the paragraph with a leaping motion as the "laser pen".

- * **Treesitter node selection**: parent nodes can be selected either directly via labels, or in an incremental way (with labels being available the whole time).

 ## 🚀 Getting started